 Here is its Verse of the Day:

 There are many Apps for Tablets and Smartphones: including the Holy Bible, the Bible for Kids (with animated stories), and Bible Study (with Olive Tree).
 These are available for the iOS, Android and Windows platforms.

-To engage kids, Scripture Union have created the Guardians of Ancora app, where a character runs around the Bible stories, completing challenges and meeting the characters.
+To engage children, Scripture Union have created the Guardians of Ancora app, where a character runs around the Bible stories, completing challenges and meeting the characters.

 Listening: this is the way most people have interacted with the Bible through history.
 To listen at home, or on the road, you can buy sets of the NIV Audio Bible read excellently by British actor David Suchet (in MP3 format, which can be legitimately transferred to your PC, Mac, tablet or smartphone).

 (You can also listen to some of our sermons, which are recorded, or look up sermons on a wide variety of topics from All Souls Langham Place, from where the BBC Daily Service has been broadcast for over 50 years.)